thiagocompass/atividadedocker/Documentao.md

 echo "Service name: Apache" >> "/srv/thiago/$OUTPUT_FILE"
 echo "Status: $MESSAGE" >> "/srv/thiago/$OUTPUT_FILE"
 ~~~
-- Salve the file using CONTROL + O
+- Salve the file using CONTROL + O;
-- To turn the file an executable file, write `chmod +x script.sh`
+- To turn the file an executable file, write `chmod +x script.sh`;
 - To run the script`./script.sh`.

 ### To set up the automatic execution to 5 in 5 minutes.